Anne Kansiime: Career

 Thursday evening.
 The best skits were broadcast on NTV Uganda in the Barbed Wire TV show that later became U-Turn.
 She partnered with Brian Mulondo as a Taxi interview conductor in the MiniBuzz series and provided comic video dramatizations of topical issues that random passengers discussed.

 According to recorded interviews that she gave in 2014, Anne began posting some of her sketch comedy skits on YouTube.
 She received positive feedback and that encouraged her to post more videos.
 Her screen breakthrough came when Citizen TV from neighboring Kenya offered her a slot to produce, star and present a comedy show once a week.
 That is how she came up with the Don't Mess With Kansiime comedy show.
 As of November 2014, her YouTube channel had amassed more than 15 million views.
 Her YouTube videos receive thousands of views and she has appeared on BBC Focus on Africa.
 She has played to packed houses in Blantyre, Gaborone, Kigali, Kuala Lumpur, Lagos, Lilongwe, London, Lusaka and Harare.

 Other considerations

 Even amongst various acting commitments, Kansiime has continued performing and touring as a standup comedian.
 Kansiime's comedy style tends to focus on aspects of her personal life.
 "I like talking about things that are going on in life, because that's always going to be different and original," she says.
-She is married to Gerald Ojok, a native Acholi.
-In Nov 2017, there were rumours that she divorced her husband.
-They have no children, as of February 2015.
-At that time, she was in the process of compiling an album of Children's songs, which she intends to release later in 2015.
+She was married to Gerald Ojok, a native Acholi.
+In Nov 2017, they went through with a divorce.
+They had no children from the marriage.
+At that time, she was in the process of compiling an album of Children's songs, which she intended to release later in 2015.